katur/eegi/README_database_migration.md

 that is compatible with a row in the new database.
 Finally, if a corresponding object does not exist in the new database, the object is saved to the new database;
-otherwise, the corresponding object is updated if any updates have occured.
+otherwise, the corresponding object is updated if any changes have occured since the last migration.

 This process of creating a Python object for every single row (about 4 million rows) is very slow.
 But it only needs to be run